-During the HLC

-Comprehensive Visit,

-peer reviewers noted

-that while completion

-data can be useful for an

-institution, it doesn't

-include the most import
+During the HLC Comprehensive Visit, peer reviewers noted that while completion data can be useful for an institution, it doesn't include the most import element: courses assessed.

-Not Assessed

-element: courses

-assessed.

-This data shows that of the 329 classes taught during the 2021-2022 academic year, only 24% (that is, 78/329) were assessed.
-Multiple courses, including ENG 101, BIO 101, and PSY 101, were assessed five times or more.
+This data shows that of the 325 courses taught during the 2022-2023 academic year, only 23% (that is, 76/325) were assessed.